pro0o/raft-in-motion/README.md

 ## Intro...

-This simulation is purely based on the [Raft paper](https://raft.github.io/).
+This simulation is purely based on the [Raft paper](https://raft.github.io/raft.pdf).
-I started off this project just testing the Raft algorithm in Go, and logs were spitting out pretty nicely.
-But then thought, why not **visualize** the whole thing?
+I started off this project just testing out and simualting the Raft consensus algorithm in Go, and it was working decently.
+But then thought, why not **visualize** the whole process of the consensus?
 So, here's the simulation with visualization.

 Feel free to explore the Go-only simulation in the `raft-test` branch, its not well optimized though.